-A Continuity of Care document (CCD) is a health record document standard used to share patient health information electronically.
-In Open Dental, EHR Clinical Summary and EHR Summaries of Care are sent in the CCD format.
+A Continuity of Care document (CCD) is a health record document standard used by United States offices to share patient health information electronically.

-Automatically export CCDs to a folder.
-See HIE Setup.
+To automatically export CCDs to a folder, see HIE Setup.

 The following information shows on a CCD.

 - Patient Information: Name, Birthday, Ethnicity, Language, Sex and Race are set on the Edit Patient Information.

 - Table of Contents: Click a link to quickly jump to a category.

 - Allergies and Adverse Reactions: Medication allergies only show if, in the Allergy List,

 - The allergy is associated with a medication that has an RxNorm, and